albert89/React-AppStore-GooglePlay-Buttons/README.md

 🌍 Localization
 You can pass a pre-localized string or a custom label for the button text.

+To Run Locally:

+Install the dependencies:
+npm install

+Run the development server:
+npm run dev

 🧑‍💻 Author
+Alberto Bovi
-Alberto Bovi 📧 alberto.bovi@gmail.com 🌐
+📧 alberto.bovi@gmail.com

 MIT License